SpindleMonkey/about-me/README.md

 # About Me

 ## Before GA:
-I was working at Charter as a senior software test engineer.
+I was working at Charter/Time Warner Cable as a senior software test engineer.
 Before that, I was a senior software engineer writing code for embedded systems.

 ## Outcomes support I need:
 Definitely help with my resume so it reflects my experience/what I can do; also networking and interviewing because I really am not good dealing with strangers.